 Perez was taken to the hospital in what was said to be “stable” condition, though he stayed in the hospital for at least three days after the shooting.

 Perez was charged with taking an officer’s weapon – a felony – as well as possession of meth and possession of marijuana.

-While it's unusual in the event of a non-fatal officer-involved shooting, Guyger's 2017 case was sent to a grand jury after an internal affairs investigation.
-She was no-billed, meaning she was cleared of any criminal charges in the case.
+The 2017 shooting was presented to a Dallas County grand jury, and Guyger was no-billed, meaning she was cleared of any criminal charges in the case.

 Fast forward to September of 2018, and Guyger is facing a manslaughter charge for the death of Botham Jean.

 An arrest warrant affidavit alleges the shooting was a tragic accident in which Guyger, thinking she had arrived at her apartment after a 13-and-a-half-hour work day, saw the door slightly ajar and thought a figure inside the apartment was a burglar.
 She claims she yelled commands at Jean and shot him when he advanced toward her.

 Attorneys for Jean’s family refute the affidavit, citing witnesses who’ve claimed to have heard Guyger pounding on the door and asking to be let in.

 Dallas police handed the investigation over to the Texas Rangers, who determined a manslaughter charge was warranted in the case.
 It’s now in the hands of Dallas County District Attorney Faith Johnson, who has promised “justice” in Jean's death.